 With this feature, Safari has improved its functionality dramatically with an array of tools that makes using the browser far more intuitive than it used to be – whether you’re surfing the web or interacting with social media sites like Facebook or Twitter.

-It features a tabbed user interface, which allows users to easily access multiple sites at once by switching between them.
-Its intelligent data-saving features help users minimize bandwidth usage, and its security features provide protection against malicious websites and downloads.
+Its intelligent data-saving features help users minimize bandwidth usage, and its security features protect malicious websites and downloads.
 Safari is highly customizable, with support for user-created extensions that allow you to add functionality like ad blocking and form completion.

 Safari supports many modern web technologies—including HTML5 video and CSS3 media queries—and has a built-in Web Inspector that lets users view their site as it would appear in other browsers.
-The browser also has excellent support for Adobe Flash content on most sites, although Apple recently announced plans to phase out Flash altogether in favor of HTML5.

-The tabs in Safari each hold the title of the open page, making it very convenient to see where you are going when you move from one tab to another.
-The tabs also display thumbnail images of the pages you have open, which makes it easy to see what page you have open.
-You can also drag pages between tabs or drop a page onto a new tab to create a new page.
-Tabs can be rearranged or moved around on screen with drag and drop, and they automatically resize as you change the size of your window.
+Tabs can be rearranged or moved around on the screen with drag and drop, and they automatically resize as you change the size of your window.
 The tabs also support keyboard shortcuts making it easy to switch between them, close them, or rearrange them all with just a few keystrokes.

-If you are looking for a browser for your Mac, it really comes down to how you feel about Safari versus Chrome.
-Both browsers offer excellent performance and feature a growing number of extensions.
 The more streamlined interface of Safari may appeal to some compared to the more design-centric approach that we’ve seen in Chrome.
 Either way, both browsers will get the job done and are worthy choices for your Mac.

 Speedometer tests for Safari

 Comparing each iteration of the test results, we can see that Safari generally has a higher score in most iterations, with an average score of around 67.5 runs/min.
-Chrome, on the other hand, has an average score of around 32.6 runs/min.
+Chrome, on the other hand, has an average score of approximately 32.6 runs/min.

-In the first iteration of the test, Safari scores 57.53 runs/min, while Chrome scores 50.62 runs/min.
-In the second iteration, Safari scores 21.58 runs/min, while Chrome scores 62.65 runs/min.
-In the third iteration, Safari scores 14.50 runs/min, while Chrome scores 61.36 runs/min.
-In the fourth iteration, Safari scores 28.72 runs/min, while Chrome scores 67.89 runs/min.
-In the fifth iteration, Safari scores 75.42 runs/min, while Chrome scores 68.44 runs/min.
+In the first iteration of the test, Safari scored 57.53 runs/min, while Chrome scored 50.62 runs/min.
+Safari scores 21.58 runs/min in the second iteration, while Chrome scores 62.65 runs/min.
+Safari scored 14.50 runs/min in the third iteration, while Chrome scored 61.36 runs/min.
+Safari scored 28.72 runs/min in the fourth iteration, while Chrome scored 67.89 runs/min.
+Safari scored 75.42 runs/min in the fifth iteration, while Chrome scored 68.44 runs/min.

->> Check out this Safari Vs Chrome Speed test comparison for better understanding.
+>> Check out this Safari Vs. Chrome Speed test comparison for a better understanding.

-In the sixth iteration, Safari scores 93.77 runs/min, while Chrome scores 6.658 runs/min.
-In the seventh iteration, Safari scores 96.54 runs/min, while Chrome scores 1.553 runs/min.
-In the eighth iteration, Safari scores 93.27 runs/min, while Chrome scores 24.11 runs/min.
-In the ninth iteration, Safari scores 92.98 runs/min, while Chrome scores 8.437 runs/min.
+Safari scores 93.77 runs/min in the sixth iteration, while Chrome scores 6.658 runs/min.
+Safari scored 96.54 runs/min in the seventh iteration, while Chrome scored 1.553 runs/min.
+Safari scored 93.27 runs/min in the eighth iteration, while Chrome scored 24.11 runs/min.
+Safari scores 92.98 runs/min in the ninth iteration, while Chrome scores 8.437 runs/min.
 In the tenth iteration, Safari scores 96.20 runs/min, while Chrome scores 14.92 runs/min.

-Safari on MacBookAir (2.13GHz Intel Core i5) with 8GB RAM and 512GB flash drive
+I used Safari on MacBookAir (2.13GHz Intel Core i5) with 8GB RAM and 512GB flash drive

 Pros

-- Fast and lightweight
+• Fast and lightweight

-- Great tab-switching feature
+• Great tab-switching feature

-- Distraction-free “reading mode
+• Distraction-free “reading mode

-- Excellent iCloud Keychain integration
+• Excellent iCloud Keychain integration

 Cons

-- Does not work on Windows operating system
+• Does not work on Windows operating system

 2. Google Chrome – Most Versatile browser on MacBook

-Competing as the most versatile browser on a MacBook, Google Chrome is a product that has revolutionized the way we use the internet.
-With it’s unique features and superior speed, Google Chrome is the best choice for anyone who values the efficiency of their internet usage.
-Created by Google in 2008 after an announcement by Microsoft that they would be discontinuing their popular browser, Internet Explorer, Chrome brought a new level of simplicity and ease to using one’s computer.
-With it’s simple interface and instant search capabilities, Google Chrome is an excellent program to use while checking your email, or even while working on a school project.
+Competing as the most versatile browser on a MacBook, Google Chrome is a product that has revolutionized how we use the Internet.
+With its unique features and superior speed, Google Chrome is the best choice for anyone who values the efficiency of their internet usage.

 ➡ Best antivirus for Chromebook

-Google Chrome is my personal favorite browser and I believe that it is one of the most versatile browsers available for Mac computers.
-Google Chrome is a free browser and downloads straight from the internet.
-It is extremely easy to navigate after downloading, especially if you are familiar with Google or have used their other products such as Gmail or Google Drive.
-The user interface is extremely clean and simple to use, making it great for the everyday computer user.
+Google Chrome is my favorite browser and one of the most versatile browsers available for Mac computers.
+Google Chrome is a free browser and downloads straight from the Internet.

->> Make chrome faster – How to speed up Chrome browser?
+>> Make Chrome faster – How to speed up Chrome browser?

-Google Chrome’s extension library is a rich collection of extensions for adding tools or apps directly to the web browser—nearly 190,000 of them in total.
-To start browsing, head to the Chrome Web Store and click “See all” at the top.
-The first page you’ll see lists categories; it’s easiest to start with one that seems most relevant to your interests.
-If you’re looking for useful extensions that can help you be more productive or manage your time better, try the “Productivity” or “Time Management” tabs.
-You can also search for specific extension names in the search bar on the top right-hand side of the screen.
+Head to the Chrome Web Store and click “See all” at the top to start browsing.
+On the first page, you’ll see lists of categories; it’s easiest to start with one that seems most relevant to your interests.
+If you’re looking for valuable extensions to help you be more productive or manage your time better, try the “Productivity” or “Time Management” tabs.

-The ability to translate webpages into different languages in real time is one of the best features of Chrome.
+The ability to translate webpages into different languages in real-time is one of the best features of Chrome.
 In addition to being great for traveling abroad or interacting with people who speak another language, Chrome’s translation feature can help you out if you ever get stuck reading a website written in a language you don’t know.
-Just right-click on any text written in a language you’re unfamiliar with and select Translate to English from the menu that pops up to instantly translate the page into English.

 If you’re concerned about security on the Internet, Chrome has plenty of settings that allow you to turn certain things on or off depending on how cautious you want to be when surfing.
-Although not quite as speedy as Safari at our Jetstream 2 tests gave it a score of 130, which still is very respectable.
-The majority of users won’t notice a difference between the two browsers in day-to-day use though.

 Even though it has a reputation for being a memory hog — sometimes unfairly, as Chrome can be run with low memory usage — Chrome is frequently updated and generally runs well on most devices.
-On top of that, it supports Chromecast devices, so if you’re using it primarily on your laptop or desktop computer, but want to send something to your TV, that’s an option.
+On top of that, it supports Chromecast devices, so if you’re using it primarily on your laptop or desktop computer but want to send something to your TV, that’s an option.

 Features of Chrome Browser For Mac:

-- Translation: Chrome has a built-in translation function that allows users to translate text in any language on the web.
-This includes translating entire webpages or just parts of them.
+• Translation: Chrome has a built-in translation function that allows users to translate text in any language on the web.
+This includes translating entire web pages or just parts of them.
 The feature is similar to popular online translation services like Google Translate, but its real-time nature makes it more convenient than other options.
 There’s also no need to copy and paste the text into an extra window—everything is done directly within the browser.

-- Synchronization : Chrome’s ability to sync your data across multiple devices is one of its primary selling points.
+• Synchronization: Chrome’s ability to sync your data across multiple devices is one of its primary selling points.
 If you’re working on something on your desktop computer at home and want to pick up where you left off on your mobile device when you leave the house, it’s just a matter of signing in with the same account.

-In addition, if you’re looking for something on your phone but can’t find it in your current tabs, Chrome can search your desktop for matching text or images to help you locate whatever you were looking for (which is particularly handy when you can’t remember what site you were browsing on).
-You can even view all of your open tabs from all of your computers at once. - Incognito Browsing Mode: Google Chrome for Mac is a powerful Web browser that offers varied features and user-friendly interface.
-One of the most important feature of Google chrome is called Incognito mode, which allows you to surf the Internet without leaving any footprints.
-This means that, whatever you do on the Internet will not be recorded in your computer’s history or browser cache.
+• In addition, if you’re looking for something on your phone but can’t find it in your current tabs, Chrome can search your desktop for matching text or images to help you locate whatever you were looking for (which is particularly handy when you can’t remember what site you were browsing on).
+You can even view all your open tabs from all your computers at once.

-- Bookmark Management: Google Chrome for Mac saves all your bookmarks in one central location–Google Chrome Sync–which makes it easy to access them from any computer with Chrome installed.
+• Bookmark Management: Google Chrome for Mac saves all your bookmarks in one central location–Google Chrome Sync–which makes it easy to access them from any computer with Chrome installed.

 Pros

-- Fast loading and rendering of webpages
+• Fast loading and rendering of webpages

-- Syncs your bookmarks, passwords, and preferences across all your devices
+• Syncs your bookmarks, passwords, and preferences across all your devices

-- Lot of extensions available that can make browsing easier and more fun
+• Lot of extensions available that can make browsing easier and more fun

-- Easy to use, navigate, and understand
+• Easy to use, navigate, and understand

 Cons

-- Drains battery life more quickly than other browsers like Safari or Firefox.
+• Drains battery life more quickly than other browsers like Safari or Firefox.

 3. Brave – Best ad-free browser for Mac

-- Fast browsing experience optimized for speed
+• Fast browsing experience optimized for speed

-- Blocks ads and trackers by default (but allows you to whitelist sites that you enjoy)
+• Blocks ads and trackers by default (but allows you to whitelist sites that you enjoy)

-- Simple setup with automatic protection against fingerprinting
+• Simple setup with automatic protection against fingerprinting

-- Built for security with Tor integration that lets you browse anonymously
+• Built for security with Tor integration that lets you browse anonymously

-- A private tab mode to prevent tracking
+• A private tab mode to prevent tracking

-- Disables pop-up ads from automatically playing audio
+• Disables pop-up ads from automatically playing audio

-It’s designed to offer an innovative approach to browsing by blocking ads and trackers while remaining compatible with existing browser extensions.
-Brave doesn’t limit you in any way—it doesn’t monitor or restrict your activity or force you to use a separate search engine.
-In fact, it can be used just like Chrome, Safari, Firefox, or any other standard web browser.
-One of its most appealing features is the way it addresses one of today’s biggest annoyances: ad trackers that slow down web pages and invade your privacy by monitoring your activity across different sites.
+It can be used like Chrome, Safari, Firefox, or any other standard web browser.
+One of its most appealing features is how it addresses one of today’s biggest annoyances: ad trackers that slow down web pages and invade privacy by monitoring your activity across different sites.

-Browsing on Brave is completely private—no cookies, no trackers.
-And because it’s open source, your browsing experience can be verified.
-The company’s aim is to provide a private, secure browsing experience while rewarding those who make the internet possible: web publishers and advertisers who provide the content you enjoy for free.
-If you’re tired of giving up your data for free services, check out Brave today!
+The company aims to provide a private, secure browsing experience while rewarding those who make the internet possible: web publishers and advertisers who provide the content you enjoy for free.

 Brave’s new search capability is designed to give you more control over how you use the web, where your searches are conducted, and who sees your information.

-Brave’s Private Search will automatically encrypt your search term and send it as a private HTTPS request through a VPN to one of Brave’s servers in Ireland or Germany.
 The server will then anonymously match it against billions of pages indexed by Google, Yahoo!, Yandex, or Bing.
-Results are sent back to Brave, which then delivers them to you in an encrypted format so that no one can see what you searched for.
-You can still see the top 10 results from each engine, but you have the option to click on any link without making it known that you searched for it in the first place.
+Results are returned to Brave, which then delivers them in an encrypted format so no one can see what you searched for.
+You can still see the top 10 results from each engine, but you can click on any link without knowing that you searched for it in the first place.

 4. Vivaldi – Best Secure browser for Mac